Tiger Woods: Glory and pain

 Money Talks

-Inevitably, Woods' decline has effected his bank balance.
+Inevitably, Woods' decline has affected his bank balance.

 Back in 2007, he enjoyed his most lucrative year on the PGA Tour, raking in prize money worth $10.9 million.